pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 In `SyncMode`, the Node is catching up to the latest block by making `BlockRequests` to its fellow eligible peers.
 A peer is eligible for a `BlockRequest` if `PeerMeta.MinHeight` <= `self.MaxBlockHeight` <= `PeerMeta.MaxHeight`.

-Though it is `unspecified` whether or not a Node may make the `BlockRequests` in order or parallelize, due to the cryptographic restraints of block processing, the Node must process the blocks sequentially by `ApplyingBlock` 1 by 1 until it is `Synced`.
+Though it is `unspecified` whether or not a Node may make `BlockRequests` in order or in parallel, the cryptographic restraints of block processing require the Node to call `ApplyingBlock` sequentially until it is `Synced`.

 It is important to note, if any blocks processed result in an invalid `AppHash` during `ApplyBlock`, a new `BlockRequest` must be issued until a valid block is found.